-"While appreciating the initiative taken the by Government to earmark 10% of the total allocation to North Eastern States, the Committee hope that the Government would strengthen absorption capacity of these States so as to ensure 100% utilisation of scarce resources.
-The Committee would like to
+"While appreciating the the initiative taken by Government to earmark 10% of the total allocation to North Eastern States, the Committee hope that the Government would strengthen the absorption capacity of these States so as to ensure 100% utilisation of scarce resources.
+The Committee would like to recommend that in the case of North-Eastern States, the unutilised outlay should go to non-lapsable pool."

-1 2 3 4 5 . recommend that in the case of North-Eastern States, the unutilised outlay should go to non-lapsable pool."
-4 10 2.19 For the existing para, read the following: "While appreciating that different programmes being implemented in the Ministry of Rural Development for the development of wastelands including the schemes/programmes based on watershed guidelines have been brought under one umbrella, the Committee hope that the final decision for the unification of all schemes/programmes of wasteland development would be taken within a stipulated time frame."
-12 2.26 For the existing para, read the following: "The Committee find that keeping in view the fact that most of the projects are still continuing, the problem of post-project maintenance may not be so acute, at present, but feel that as the time passes and projects are completed, it will emerge as a stupendous task.
+"While appreciating that different programmes being implemented in the Ministry of Rural Development for the development of wastelands including the schemes/ programmes based on watershed guidelines have been brought under one umbrella, the Committee hope that the final decision for the unification of all schemes/programmes of wasteland development would be taken within a stipulate time frame."

+"The Committee find that keeping in view the fact that most of the projects are still continuing, the problem of postproject maintenance may not be so acute, at present, but feel that as the time passes and projects are completed, it will emerge as a stupendous task.
 In view of this, the Committee hope that the Government

-1 2 3 4 5 while planning would give careful consideration to the practicality of placing the entire responsibility for maintenance on local bodies without ensuring the financial health of the elected local authorities and their precise relationship to wastelands development projects falling in their geographical domain."
+1 2 3 5 while planning would give careful consideration to the practicality of placing the entire responsibility for maintenance on local bodies without ensuring the financial health of the elected local authorities and their precise relationship to wastelands development projects falling in their geographical domain."
 6 14 3.6 After para 3.6, insert the following: "The Committee are concerned at the transfer of a vast component of the Employment Assurance Scheme to the IWDP, not because IWDP is not in need of additionality but because the thrust of the IWDP, as stated by the Department, is on watershed development and not on wage employment.
 Wastelands development is an excellent objective in itself but need not be pursued at the expense of assuring employment to poor people desperately in search of work."
-7 14 & 15 3.7 For the existing para, read the following: "While recommending for higher outlay, the Committee are concerned to note the underutilisation of funds, spilling over of targets and the defective monitoring system not designed to provide feedback on the progress of physical achievements, they observe that only a small part of the magnitude of the problem is being addressed under the scheme, with verv achievements.
+7 14 & 15 3.7 For the existing para, read the following: "While recommending for higher outlay, the Committee are concerned to note the underutilisation of funds, spilling over of targets and the defective monitoring system not designed to provide feedback on the progress of physical achievements, they observe that only a small part of the magnitude of the problem is being addressed under the scheme, with very low achievements.
 It is desired that adequate attention should be paid to the implementation of the projects under the IWDP to ensure the timely completion of projects to achieve the set targets.
 The Committee are concerned to note that DRDAs do not bother even to send the completion reports in time to the Department.
-They take serious note of it and would that the like. necessary instructions should be issued to DRDAs and monitoring of the programme should further be The strengthened. casual approach of DRDA towards one of the flagship scheme of the Department underlines the need for re-orienting the IWDP to be essentially Panchayat-based, with the primary responsibility for planning and implementation to vest in Panchayats and other legally authorised local bodies with the full involvement of the Gram Sabhas in the selection of projects and the monitoring of implementation."
+They take serious note of it and would like that the necessary instructions should be issued to DRDAs and monitoring of the programme should further be strengthened.
+The casual approach of DRDA towards one of the flagship scheme of the Department underlines the need for re-orienting the IWDP to be essentially Panchayat-based, with the primary responsibility for planning and implementation to vest in Panchayats and other legally authorised local bodies with the full involvement of the Gram Sabhas in the selection of projects and the monitoring of implementation."